yosevu/learn-kikamba/documents/kikamba-manual-edit.md

 Before the coming of Europeans the Akamba reckoned time by the sun or by events in their lives.
 Even today the elderly men judy look at the sun and tell the time which in most cases is a few mintues past or less.
 That‟s why we have phrases like:

-Ngũkũ syasya (when cocks crow) for four o‟clock..
-Syua yauma (sun up) for six o‟clock.
+Ngũkũ syasya (when cocks crow) for 3am-4am.

-56

-* * *
+Syua yauma (sun up) for around 6am.

-Makwakya (when the morning clears) aobut nine o‟clock.
+Makwakya (when the morning clears/when the sun has come out) about 9am.

 Syua yikiungama (when the sun stands up) noon.

-Syua yathũa (when the sun goes down) about six p.a.
+Syua yathũa (when the sun goes down) about 6pm.

 Kwatuka (after dark).

-Mawĩoo (evenings) as from three o‟clock.
+Mawĩoo (evenings) as from 3pm.

-Therefore when you have meetings with women groups, at the field you need to be flexible since to us any time between seven o‟clock and theve is still morning.
+Therefore when you have meetings with women groups, at the field you need to be flexible since to us any time between seven o‟clock and ? is still morning.

 57